chrisemunt/mongo-dbx/README.md

 # mongo-dbx

-Synchronous and Asynchronous access from Node.js to the Mongo Database.
+Synchronous and Asynchronous access from Node.js to the Mongo Database from Node.js.

 Chris Munt <cmunt@mgateway.com>
-22 August 2019, M/Gateway Developments Ltd [http://www.mgateway.com](http://www.mgateway.com)
+12 September 2019, M/Gateway Developments Ltd [http://www.mgateway.com](http://www.mgateway.com)

 * Verified to work with Node.js v4 to v12.
 * [Release Notes](#RelNotes) can be found at the end of this document.